-- In extreme cases, a student may be dismissed from the program without probation or suspension. - Students who are required to spend an extended time in the program will be charged for the extension. - When the Progressions Committee meets to discuss specific issues that involve individual students, the individual student(s) directly involved will be invited to speak to the issue before rendering a decision.
-The individual student(s) directly involved are invited to speak to the Progressions Committee, but the student(s) are not permitted to invite others to attend.
-Should students not agree with this decision, they may appeal the issue to the Appeals Committee. - There may be times the Progressions Committee, in its discussion of students' performance in general, determines that an action should be taken related to individual students.
-Upon notification of the decision, any students who feel extenuating circumstances existed which may have impacted on any decision of the Progressions Committee, and were unable to speak on their own behalf before the original decision was rendered, may give a written request to the Progressions Committee to speak on their own behalf to appeal the decision.
-The Progressions Committee will meet to allow a student to speak to the issue.
-(The student is not permitted to invite others to attend.)
-The Progressions Committee may decide to alter its original decision or to stand by it.
-Should a student still not be in agreement with the final decision, the student may address the issue to the Appeals Committee. - Students must give written notice to the Program Administrator if they desire to have a decision heard by the Appeals Committee.
-The Program Administrator will assemble an Appeals Committee according to administrative policy.
+- In extreme cases, a student may be dismissed from the program without probation or suspension. - Students who are required to spend an extended time in the program will be charged for the extension. - Students must give written notice to the Program Administrator if they desire to have a decision heard by the Appeals Committee.
 The Appeals Committee has the right to review the entire issue and may support the Progressions Committee's action or may render a decision that may be more lenient or more severe.
-The student and Progressions Committee are expected to abide by the decision of the Appeals Committee. - Upon completion of a probationary period, the student's situation will be reviewed by the Progressions Committee and his or her status determined. - Students who are placed on ANY type of probation greater than one (1) time will be dismissed from the program. - Any probationary period, regardless of the type of probation or the reason for the probation, will be reflected in the student's permanent file. - Any probationary period, regardless of the type of or reason for the probation, may negatively affect a student's eligibility to receive financial assistance. - Students have the right to appeal decisions of the Progressions Committee by following the MTSA appeal process (see Appeals Process).
+The student and Progressions Committee are expected to abide by the decision of the Appeals Committee.
+(See Appeals Process) - Any student who has been placed on academic, clinical AND professional probation will be recommended to the Progressions Committee for dismissal from the program. - Students who are placed on probation (academic, clinical or professional) and have a reoccurrence of the same disciplinary type will be recommended to the Progressions Committee for dismissal from the programs. - Upon completion of a probationary period, the student's situation will be reviewed by the Progressions Committee and his or her status determined. - Any probationary period, regardless of the type of probation or the reason for the probation, will be reflected in the student's permanent file. - Any probationary period, regardless of the type of or reason for the probation, may negatively affect a student's eligibility to receive financial assistance. - Students receive certain penalties for late documentation.
+If documentation is not submitted as indicated, the student will not receive a diploma until all documentation is completed.

-GENERAL ISSUES
+PROFESSIONAL ISSUES

-- A student may be placed on a general probation for other issues, such as if conduct or health fails to meet acceptable levels.
-General probation may be at the recommendation of the Capstone Committee to the Progressions Committee or the Progressions Committee independently.
-The duration of probation is determined by the Progressions Committee and is expected to be one semester.
-Upon completion of the probationary period, the student may be restored to full student standing, have probation continued (duration is at the discretion of the Progressions Committee), or, in extreme cases, be dismissed from the program. - Students receive certain penalties for late documentation.
-If documentation is not submitted as indicated, the student will not receive a diploma until all documentation is completed. - A student may be placed on suspension if conduct in any area fails to meet acceptable levels, to include plagiarism or cheating in any form.
-The duration of the suspension will be determined by the Progressions

-Committee.
-Upon completion of the suspended period, the student may be restored to full standing with no probation, or allowed to re-enter the program and placed on probation for a duration that will be determined by the Progressions Committee.

-Disciplinary actions for violations of the standards of academic or personal conduct shall include, but not be limited to, the following or any combination thereof: written disciplinary warning, probation, suspension (including suspensions from classes), and termination from the School.
+- A student may be placed on a professional probation for issues, such as if conduct or health that fails to meet acceptable levels.
+Professional probation may be at the recommendation of the NAP C Committee to the Progressions Committee, the Program Administrator to the Progressions Committee or the Progressions Committee independently.
+The duration of probation is determined by the Progressions Committee or the Program Administrator and reviewed by the Progressions Committee.
+Upon completion of the probationary period, the student may be restored to full student standing, have probation continued (duration is at the discretion of the Progressions Committee), or, in extreme cases, be dismissed from the program. - A student may be placed on suspension if conduct in any area fails to meet acceptable levels, to include plagiarism or cheating in any form.
+The duration of the suspension will be determined by the Progressions Committee.
+Upon completion of the suspended period, the student may be restored to full standing with no probation, or allowed to re-enter the program and placed on probation for a duration that will be determined by the Progressions Committee. - Disciplinary actions for violations of the standards of academic or personal conduct shall include, but not be limited to, the following or any combination thereof: written disciplinary warning, probation, suspension (including suspensions from classes), and termination from the School.